CAPSTONE-2022-2023/Group_22/use_cases/create_account.md

 ### Alternate Flows
 - If a customer enters invalid information:
-    i.
-The system prompts the customer to re-enter valid information.
+     1. A nested numbered list The system prompts the customer to re-enter valid information.

 - If customer accounts exists:
-   i.
-The system displays a message indicating that this account is already exists.
+     1. A nested numbered list The system displays a message indicating that this account is already exists.

 - If the password is not long or complex enough:
-   i.
-The system prompts the customer to re-enter the minimum length and complexity standard password.
+     1. A nested numbered list The system prompts the customer to re-enter the minimum length and complexity standard password.

 ### Postconditions